vuejs/vue-loader/docs/options.md

 - default: `process.env.NODE_ENV === 'production'`

 Force production mode, which prohibits the loader from emitting code (e.g. hot-reload related code) that is development-only.

+## shadowMode

+- type: `boolean`
+- default: `false`

+Compiled the component for usage inside Shadow DOM.
+In this mode, the styles of the component will be injected into `this.$root.$options.shadowRoot` instead of the document head.